Cache Miss – What It Is and How to Reduce It

 This article will help you better understand what a cache miss is, how cache misses work, and how to reduce them.
 Also, we’ll cover the different types of cache misses.

-What Is Cache Miss and Hit?
+What Is a Cache Miss?

 A cache miss occurs when a cache doesn’t have the requested data in its memory.
-Meanwhile, a hit is when a cache successfully finds the requested data, satisfying the search query.
+Meanwhile, a cache hit is when a cache successfully finds the requested data, satisfying the search query.

 For a more effective caching system, the hit ratio should be higher than the miss rate.
 One of the best ways to achieve that is to reduce cache misses.